Listen to the Song:

 On this track, Ric Albano provides piano, bass, clavichord and lead vocals, along with Bret Alexander on acoustic and electric guitars and Ron Simasek on drums.
+The song is distinctive as being original composed as two tracks, the song proper and the instrumental coda section.

 An excruciating dose of harsh reality